jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

   {% include latex.html %}
 </head>

 Nerd alert.
-This post uses trigonometry of solar angles and the physical attributes of utility-scale solar panels to explain the shape of the graph below.
+This post uses math (trigonometry and linear algebra) of solar angles and the physical attributes of utility-scale solar panels to explain the shape of the graph below.
 The graph shows Nevada's utility-scale solar generation by hour of the day, for each month.

 ![solar](/assets/images/post8_NV_solar_by_month.png)